thoughtbot/maintaining-open-source-projects/book/04-quality.md

 One reason it’s good to take care of code quality at every level is that good software quality keeps maintenance costs low.
 Poor application structural quality in business applications results in cost and schedule overruns and creates waste in the form of rework.
-Jussi Koskinen in [_Software Maintenance Costs_] cites studies that show the relative cost of maintaining software and managing its evolution represents more than 50% of its total cost.
+Jussi Koskinen, Engineering Researcher, cites studies in [_Software Maintenance Costs_] that show the relative cost of maintaining software and managing its evolution represents more than 50% of its total cost.

 Let’s see how we can control these costs.